mollyim/flatline-server/README.md

 # 🚧 Work in Progress 🚧

+Even in the `main` branch, resources from this repository are unstable in order to facilitate development.

+During development, several features will be disabled or insecurely implemented.
+Do not run this in production.

 # Flatline Server

 **Flatline Server** is a server prototype to which Signal-compatible clients can connect.